How to Fix a Corrupted Video with FFmpeg

 That’s all for today.
 Hopefully, this trick helps you repair your corrupted video collection.

-If you have a better alternative, encounter another issue, or have any questions, feel free to discuss in the comments section below.
+If you have a better alternative, encounter another issue, or have any questions, feel free to discuss them in the comments section below.

 See you next time!